 This study has a number of strengths, including a large sample drawn from a representative nationwide survey, and the provision of a detailed analysis of patterns of CAM use among adults self-reporting headache/migraine.
 Nonetheless, the study is limited by a reliance on cross-sectional self-reported data and as such, it is not possible to know the full extent to which headache drives CAM use or whether other covariates are more important determinants.
 Moreover, the headache conditions in NHIS were self-diagnosed and self-reported, which may not necessarily yield an accurate estimate of the prevalence of headache/migraine in the U.S. The wording of certain CAM items in the NHIS, particularly the restriction of responses to the top three identified CAM modalities, which often resulted in much smaller sample sizes, also limited the ability to draw stable conclusions about CAM use, as well as underestimating the prevalence of CAM use for headache.
 The changing definitions of CAM across the different NHIS studies also meant that direct comparisons between NHIS studies were difficult to achieve.
+Although categorizing certain CAM modalities together increased the power to assess those CAM modalities being used less frequently, it limited our ability to describe the individual CAM modality in detail and to compare our findings with other studies that reported as such.
 Future work could use qualitative methods and/or longitudinal study designs to explore in more depth the reasons for and predictors of CAM use among people with headache/migraine.

 Conclusions